Role of the State Attorney General

 In anticipation of the first class, we urge students to watch this video:

-In 2017, Professor Tierney will be teaching at Harvard Law School.
+In 2018, Professor Tierney is teaching at Harvard Law School.

 Spring 2017 Syllabus Online